top of page

 10 Math Research Programs for High School Students

 If you’re looking for a mathematical challenge that introduces you to new concepts and hones your problem-solving skills, then a pre-college research program could be a good fit for you!
+Pre-college math research programs can sharpen your analytical skills and connect you with like-minded peers.
+They also prove demonstrable interest in a subject, which college admissions boards value highly.

-While no one-size-fits-all policy applies to such programs, it’s a good idea to start by defining your objective: do you want to increase your understanding of math, bolster your college application, or prepare for prestigious math competitions?
-To help get you started, we’ve compiled a list of 10 mathematics research programs worth considering:
+While no one-size-fits-all policy applies to such programs, it’s a good idea to start by defining your objective: Do you want to increase your understanding of math, bolster your college application, or prepare for prestigious math competitions?

 Location: Carnegie Mellon University (Pittsburgh, PA)